Nick9695/Personality-Quiz-Assignment/README.md

 In the development of this project, we utilize a suite of tools to ensure efficiency and excellence:

-- **Python**: The programming language that forms the backbone of our project.
+- **Python**:The programming language that forms the backbone of our project.
 - **Flask**: A powerful web framework in Python, facilitating seamless web application development.
 - **HTML**: Building the user interface with the standard language for web content.